pbrowne011/personal-site/content/posts/markov.md

 the different meals that I eat (rice and beans, spaghetti, and ramen), and set up a matrix similarly to how I did in the last two examples.
-- **What will I choose to study tonight?** This is similar to where I will choose to study because often the subject of the day is oen where I have an assignment due.
+- **What will I choose to study tonight?** This is similar to where I will choose to study because often the subject of the day is the one where I have an assignment due.
 It's as if I'm putting out a fire in that subject today; as a result, I am less likely to study the same subject two days in a row, and more likely to move to another one to put out a fire there.
 Furthermore, my